Singapore Symphony Orchestra

 The Singapore Symphony Orchestra (SSO) is a symphony orchestra based in Singapore.
 Its principal concert venue is the Esplanade – Theatres on the Bay.
 The orchestra also gives concerts at the Victoria Theatre and Concert Hall, and performs over 60 concerts per year.
-The current orchestra was established In 1978 with Choo Hoey its resident director.
-The orchestra's current music director is Hans Graf, since 2022.
-The SSO is part of the Singapore Symphony Group, which also manages the Singapore Symphony Chorus, the Singapore National Youth Orchestra (SNYO), the Victoria Concert Hall presents chamber music series, the Singapore International Piano Festival and the biennial National Piano and Violin Competition.
-It achieved third place in 2021 for Gramophones Orchestra of the Year Award, and made the list of the BBC Music Magazines Top 21 Best Orchestras in the World in 2022 and 2023.
+The SSO was established in 1979 with Choo Hoey as its music director and resident conductor.
+Its current music director is Hannu Lintu.
+The orchestra is part of the Singapore Symphony Group, which also manages the Singapore Symphony Choruses, the Singapore National Youth Orchestra (SNYO), the Singapore International Piano Festival and the biennial National Piano and Violin Competition.
+It achieved third place in 2021 for Gramophones Orchestra of the Year Award, and made the list of the BBC Music Magazines Top 23 Best Orchestras in the World in 2022.